 In general, it is recommended:

 - Perform daily physical exercise.
-Except if you have: fever (> 37ºC), more sensation of shortness of breath than usual, general discomfort and / or muscle pain.
+Except if you present: fever (> 37ºC), more feeling of shortness of breath than usual, general malaise and / or muscle pain.

 - Avoid long periods sitting or not moving: Every hour it is recommended to do an aerobic exercise (eg walking, running, static jumping) and two bodybuilding exercises (eg getting up and sitting down from a chair, push-ups against a wall).